caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## T  0.1475  0.4100  0.1025 -0.6600
 ```

-For each edge, we can now use $\mathbf{P}(t)$ to calculate the probability of a change from the start state at the parent node to the end state at the child node, given the edge length $t$.
+For each branch, we can now use $\mathbf{P}(t)$ to calculate the probability of a change from the start state at the parent node to the end state at the child node, given the branch length $t$.
 The results are shown in Figure \@ref(fig:inference-history).

 ![(\#fig:inference-history)The same toy tree as above, but with probabilities of the specific change along each branch above each branch (in gray).](phylogenetic_biology_files/figure-latex/inference-history-1.pdf)

 Now that we have the probabilities of each of these changes, we can calculate the joint probability of all these changes.
 When we want to calculate the joint probability of multiple independent events, we take the product of the probability of each specific event.
 For example, the probability of rolling a 4 on a fair die is $1/6$.
 The probability of rolling two 4s on two fair dice is $1/6\times1/6=1/36$.
-So we can take the product of all the blue probabilities to calculate the joint probability of all of these events happening.
+So we can take the product of all the probabilities to calculate the joint probability of all of these events happening.
-We can think of these as the probabilities of specific changes along each edge as the probabilities of the state at each child node.
+We can think of these as the probabilities of specific changes along each branch as the probabilities of the state at each child node.

 <table>
  <thead>